 Rental property – restricting loan interest relief for landlords

-To make the tax system fairer, the government will restrict the amount of relief that landlords can claim on finance costs to the basic rate of tax.
+This piece of legislation, which comes into force from 6 April 2017 onwards, restricts the amount of relief that landlords can claim on finance costs to the basic rate of tax.
 This means that landlords will no longer be able to deduct all of their finance costs from their property income when calculating their taxable rental profits.

 - In 2017/2018 they will be able to deduct 75% of the finance costs incurred with the remaining 25% being available as a basic rate tax deduction.